Zengxiang-Zhao/zengxiang-zhao.github.io/docs/Linux-CLI.md

 Sometimes, you do not have the sudo permission to use rsync command.
 Here's a solution to do that on the other way.
 1. make the folder that you'd like the sudo user have the write permission: [setfacl -R -m u:username:rwx myfolder](https://askubuntu.com/questions/487527/give-specific-user-permission-to-write-to-a-folder-using-w-notation)
 2. update the crontab file in the sudo user enviroment: `crontab -e`

+The safe way to store you data is to backup your data using crontab and then using github to save your source code.

 ## [Customizing your terminal using OhMyZsh](https://gabrieltanner.org/blog/customizing-terminal-using-ohmyzsh)
 此链接解释怎么在terminal 配置ohmyzsh shell.